ubc-library-rc/gis-intro-leaflet/content/webmapping-tools.md

 ---
 # Tools for Web Mapping
 {: .no_toc}
 There are a variety of tools for making web maps.
-Some require you engage with code while others are simple drag-and-drop interfaces.
-Today's workshop will develop the fundamental knowledge and skills to work with the code that powers web maps.
-However, it's useful to know about some alternatives.
-Below, different tools for web mapping are outlined, their advantages and disadvantages evaluated, and resources for learning more are listed.
+Some require you engage with code while others provide simple drag-and-drop interfaces.
+In this workshop, you will be shown how code works together to power a web map, and be guided through customizing given code, called "boilerplate code", to make a map of your own.
+However, it's useful to know about some alternatives that don't require any code!
+Outlined below are different tools/platforms for web mapping.
+Each option is evaluated for its relative affordances and limitations, and resources for continued learning more are listed.

-If, after this workshop, you are unsure whether web mapping itself is the best for your project, check out our [spatial stories workshop](https://ubc-library-rc.github.io/gis-spatial-stories/) to see other output format options.
+If, after this workshop, you are unsure whether web mapping itself best suits your project goals, check out our [spatial stories workshop](https://ubc-library-rc.github.io/gis-spatial-stories/) to see other output format options.
+You can also email `library.gis@ubc.ca` with questions, or book a 1:1 consult with the geospatial team [here](https://libcal.library.ubc.ca/appointments/research_commons#s-lc-public-pt).

 <details open markdown="block">
   <summary>